 Each formula is closely tied to a particular communicative goal.
 Ellis (1984a), for instance, notes that three classroom learners rapidly developed a number of formulas to meet the basic communicative needs in EFL classroom where English functioned as the medium of communication.
 Krashen and Scarcella, again, suggest that learners develop formulas as a response to communicative pressure.
-In other word, Nave Speace to Manual Comprehens

-H. rules to construct creative speech.
-Krashen (1987) was that formulaic speech occurs when the learner is formulaic speech occurs when the learner is formulaic speech is ready.
-Left to his own devices, he will engage in a while he builds up sufficient FL rules to speak creatively while however, is that formulaic speech is closely ted to speak speech speech
+In other word, they memorize a number of ready-made expressions to compensate for lack of sufficient FL rules to construct creative speech.
+Krashen (1982) individually argues that formulaic speech occurs when the learner is forced to speak before he is ready.
+Left to his own devices, he will engage in a silent period, while he builds up sufficient FL rules to speak creatively.
+The important point, however, is that formulaic speech is closely tied to the performance of specific meanings, and that it is common in early SLA because it reduces the learning burden while maximizing communicative ability.